feg-lab/feg-lab.github.io/index.md

 {% capture text %}

-We study the molecular mechanisms of variation in life history traits.
+Our main focus are the molecular mechanisms of variation in life history traits and trade-offs.
 We combine the study of natural populations with common-garden experiments, functional genomics tools and population genomic approaches.
 Our favourite organisms are salmonids due to their amazing diversity in adaptions and life history strategies.
+We're also working on the genetic basis of parallel evolution, population divergence, and genome evolution.

 {%
   include button.html